Wisseloord Studios

 Beginning in 2010, a new management team worked with designer and acoustician Jochen Veith to begin a major refit of the studios.
 The new team, had been envisioning a new studio model with two identical control rooms, so it would be easier to move between them.
 As part of this, major components have been updated, including the integration of new mixing consoles from Automated Processes, Inc. (Vision) and Avid (Euphonix System5).
 The studios also include a PMC active monitoring system.

 According to Andrew Davie of the band Bear's Den, "The main rooms at Wisseloord are these enormous, spaceship-style studios."

 In 2017, the studios took a big turn in their history under the lead of French music producer and co-owner Malik Berrabah who managed to transform the facilities into one of the most important music hubs in Europe.
 Since then, artists from all around the world have travelled to the Netherlands for residency programs, writing camps, and sessions to collaborate with other international artists.

-2020 saw the launch of the Wisseloord Academy.
-This academy was created to bridge the gap between the academic studies of music, in both schools and Conservatories, with the music industry as a whole.

-Leading the way on industry standard training, the Wisseloord Academy also helps with developing professional skills for a variety of roles in music, including engineering, song writing, and artist development.
+In 2020, the studio saw the launch of the Wisseloord Academy, an online and in-person series of music production courses.
+Courses vary from engineering, song writing, and creative development.

-With a huge roster of lecturers, workshops and master classes from professionals in the industry, across multiple countries, the academy is one of the most relevant music schools in Europe.